gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_date_converter_dsl/README.md

 ## 📊 Model Evaluation

 The `evaluate_mini_date_converter_dsl_model.py` script evaluates the accuracy of fine-tuned models on date expression parsing tasks.
 It supports two evaluation modes:

-1. **Test Dataset Mode**: Evaluates against a published test set from Hugging Face Hub
+1. **Test Dataset Mode**: Evaluates against a published test set from the Hugging Face Hub.

-2. **Exhaustive Mode**: Tests `DATE_FROM_MONTH_WEEKDAY(...)` expressions with all combinations of ordinals, weekdays, and months
+2. **Template-Based Mode**: Focuses the evaluation on the `DATE_FROM_MONTH_WEEKDAY(...)` DSL function using template-based variations across ordinal, weekday, and month values to evaluate the model’s generalization across these constructions.

+   - *Variation 1*: Alternate phrasings of the template-based date expression "the `nth` `weekday` of `month`" (e.g., "the second Tuesday in March").

+   - *Variation 2*: Compositional expressions involving an offset from *Variation 1* outputs, following the pattern "two weeks after the `nth` `weekday` in `month`" (e.g., "two weeks after the second Tuesday in March").

 ### Usage Examples